DustinPham/ucr-cs100/tutorials/gdb-cheatsheet/gdb-cheatsheet.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) continue` or `(gdb) cont`

 `continue` continues running the program from wherever it stopped at, such as a breakpoint, a watchpoint, or a conditional breakpoint.
+The program will continue running until it stops or another pause point is reached.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) step` or `(gdb) s`